-The State and Federal regulations and data regarding discharge characteristics were used during the effluent limitation development process.
-Discharge is included in Appendix A. EPA's Reasonable Potential Analysis is included in Appendix B and results are discussed in the applicable sections below.
+The State and Federal regulations, data regarding discharge characteristics, and data regarding ambient characteristics described above, were used during the effluent limitation development process.
+Discharge data is included in Appendix A. EPA's Reasonable Potential Analysis is included in Appendix B and results are discussed in the applicable sections below.